-Lanzarote is a small volcanic island in the Atlantic Ocean off the coast of Morocco.
-The island, part of the Canary Islands archipelago, is a popular holiday destination for Europeans who come here to bask in the sun and explore the extraordinary volcanic landscapes.
+Lanzarote is a small volcanic island in the Atlantic Ocean off the coast of Morocco (map).
+Measuring 60 kilometers from north to south and 25 kilometers from west to east, the island, part of the Canary Islands archipelago, is a popular holiday destination for Europeans who come here to bask in the sun and explore the extraordinary volcanic landscapes.
 From the air, Lanzarote looks like a chain of volcanic cones, an inhospitable island composed of endless fields of lava rocks but look closer and you’ll find charming white-washed villages, verdant valleys, towering cliffs, beautiful beaches and deserted coves.
-To help you discover the wonders of Lanzarote, I’ve created a list of ten things to see and do, which I can recommend to anyone visiting the island.
+I’ve created a list of ten things to see and do in Lanzarote, which I can recommend to anyone visiting the island.

 Things to see and do in Lanzarote

-2. Timanfaya – the Timanfaya National Park is another of the island’s prime attractions.
+The Timanfaya National Park is another of Lanzrote’s must see attractions.
 The national park consists of a series of volcanoes and massive lava fields.
-It’s a surreal experience driving through the park.
+It’s a surreal experience driving through the park, making it one of the most popular things to do in Lanzarote.
 You’ll pass volcanic cones in a multitude of red-orange-yellow-blue tints and intriguing rock formations; the scenery is simply mind-blowing!
 Head up to the visitor centre and watch the guide ‘create’ a geyser and other cool stunts.
 You can also opt to go on a 4-hour guided hike through the park.

 This is a little lagoon on the island’s west coast.
 The lagoon is a short walk past the rocky lava coast and you’ll be greeted by the striking jade colour of the lagoon against a backdrop of red cliffs.